Carbon footprint: simply explained

 What is a carbon footprint?

-A carbon footprint is the sum of all the greenhouse gas emissions that are needed to produce a product.
-A product can be a physical object that you buy such as a car or a service that you use, for example when you take a taxi.
-Your individual carbon footprint is the combined total of all such products.
-The carbon footprint is expressed in carbon dioxide equivalents, CO2e.
+A carbon footprint is the sum of all the greenhouse gas emissions that are needed to produce a product or to use a service.
+It is expressed in carbon dioxide equivalents, CO2e.
 To keep it simple, we’ll be using the term carbon footprint.

 Why is the carbon footprint useful?